ggovert/codebase-rag/README.md

 # Codebase Chatbot Assistant 🤖

 This project is a **Codebase Chatbot Assistant** designed to help developers and users interact with a codebase repository more effectively.
-Built with **Streamlit**, **Pinecone**, and **OpenAI**, this chatbot leverages advanced embeddings and natural language processing to retrieve relevant documents and answer queries about the codebase.
+Built with **Streamlit**, **Pinecone**, **LangChain** and **GROQ**, this chatbot leverages advanced embeddings and natural language processing to retrieve relevant documents and answer queries about the codebase.

 ---